mmcza/NBA-Awards-prediction/README.md

 Before 2023/2024 season, each of the All-NBA teams was containing 2 guards, 2 forwards and 1 center (since 2023/24 the voting is positionless).
 With that in mind the model could be improved by adding information about the position of the player and then filtering the predictions to have correct number of players in each position.

 ### 5.2.
 Rookie All-NBA teams prediction

+#### 5.2.1.
+Baseline model (score: 131.25)

+Random Forest Classifier with `n_estimators = 100` was used as a baseline model.
+The score on the validation set (with all features) was 131.25 (out of 180).

+#### 5.2.2.
+Random Forest Classifier with voting (score: 136.50)

+Similar to the model for All-NBA teams, the probability voting was added.
+The formula for voting was changed to:

+$VotPts = 2 \cdot P_{1st Team} + 1 \cdot P_{2nd Team}$

+After adding the voting, the score for the model increased to 136.5.

+#### 5.2.3.
+Best model for predicting All-NBA teams (score: 126.00)

+Using the model that was best for predicting All-NBA teams and the same features, resulted in a score of 126.00 with additional voting and 115.50 without it.

+#### 5.2.4.
+Hyperparameter tuning and feature selection (score: XXX)

 ## 6. Predictions for 2023/2024 season